virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 11: 2018-02-21 Wednesday

+> Continuing to work through the Game of Life #freecodecamp.
+The logic isn't quite right yet, but it does transform enough to make me feel semi-productive!
+R2D11/#100daysofcode https://fcc-game-of-life.herokuapp.com/

 ## R2 Day 10: 2018-02-20 Tuesday

 > 🎲 Set up the game board for the #freecodecamp [Game of Life](https://fcc-game-of-life.herokuapp.com/) challenge<br/>